jalal246/js-interview/basic-part-1.md

 globalVar = abc;
 ```

-## 5) Write a mul function which will work properly when invoked with following syntax
+## 5) Write a mul function which will work properly when invoked with following syntax:

 ```js
 console.log(mul(2)(3)(4)); // output : 24